ZanderCowboy/multichoice/docs/28-changeadd-a-launcher-icon.md

 - [X] Design the app icon with `draw io`
 - [X] Create app icons with `app-icon`
 - [X] Update Android, iOS, Windows icons
+- [X] Redo sizing as the icon was rectangular and not square

 ### What needs to be done